Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Grooming ✂️

 When you see a Jindo’s short but luxurious coat, you might expect them to be high-maintenance.
-While they do shed a considerable amount year-round and even more in the summer, their self-cleaning coat takes care of most of the maintenance for you.
+While they shed a considerable amount year-round and even more in the summer, their self-cleaning coat takes care of most of the maintenance for you.

 Health Conditions ❤️

-Most purebred dogs have several health conditions that you should watch for as they age.
+Most purebred dogs have several health conditions you should watch for as they age.
 Some breeds have a long list of common health ailments they’re susceptible to.

-But the Jindo seems to break all the rules here.
+However, the Jindo seems to break all the rules here.
 There’s almost nothing that commonly affects this breed!
 Even the one condition that they’re sometimes susceptible to is a rarity.

 Minor Conditions